rootCircle/refdocs.io/README.md

-## These beautiful helped us with the project
+## These fine people helped us with the project

 | Name | Username | Role | Key Contributions